-and State Department data.174 In the private, nongovernment context, CLEAR has now expanded its services to sports venues.175 Spectators can now use their "face or fingerprints" as their ticket to enter select baseball stadiums.176 These are only a few of many examples of how function creep can easily morph one application of data into another.
+and State Department data.
+In the private, nongovernment context, CLEAR has now expanded its services to sports venues.
+Spectators can now use their "face or fingerprints" as their ticket to enter select baseball stadiums.
+These are only a few of many examples of how function creep can easily morph one application of data into another.

 While the advancement of biometric technology potentially keeps aviation safer and technological advancement is generally a good thing, practical concerns remain.
-As biometric technology improves, there is a concern that DHS could go beyond its legislative mandate by expanding particular uses of biometric technology without explicit congressional authorization.177 For instance, a report by Georgetown University's Center on Privacy and Technology suggests that the TVS biometric entry and exit program may be beyond the scope of DHS's mandate; although Congress has authorized the collection of biometric data from foreign nationals, it "has never explicitly authorized biometric collections from Americans at the border."
+As biometric technology improves, there is a concern that DHS could go beyond its legislative mandate by expanding particular uses of biometric technology without explicit congressional authorization.
+For instance, a report by Georgetown University's Center on Privacy and Technology suggests that the TVS biometric entry and exit program may be beyond the scope of DHS's mandate; although Congress has authorized the collection of biometric data from foreign nationals, it "has never explicitly authorized biometric collections from Americans at the border."
 Thus, the report argues that DHS needs a new congressional mandate granting express permission before it may collect data in new ways and from American citizens.
-The second collections is the second collection of the second collections are the border.
+The second collections is to be some the collection of the scope of DHS and the collections from Americans at the border.